remarkjs/remark-rehype/readme.md

 which is a security risk.
 Using a prefix solves this problem.

+More information on how to handle clobbering and the prefix is explained in [Example: headings (DOM clobbering) in `rehype-sanitize`][clobber-example].

 > 👉 **Note**: this option affects footnotes.
 > Footnotes are not specified by CommonMark so they’re not supported in remark
 > by default.